 - are seeking an exciting career in the Health IT field

-The Health Informatics and Health Information Technology Certificate program is a nine-week, intensive program, Monday – Friday from 8:00 am – 4:30 pm.
+The Health Informatics and Health Information Technology Professional Education Program is a nine-week, intensive program, Monday – Friday from 8:00 am – 4:30 pm.
 It is impossible to undertake this learning experience while holding down a full or part-time job or attending other classes.
 A 90% attendance rate and a score of 70% or better in each of the five courses is required in order to participate in the off-site practicum, participate in on-campus employer interviews, earn a certificate of completion.